2010s in Europe: Albania

 The 2011 Albanian opposition demonstrations were a series of anti-government protests in cities around Albania following 18 months of political conflict over alleged electoral fraud by the opposition.
-Demonstartions were called for by parliamentary opposition parties, which include the Socialist Party and the Unity for Human Rights Party.
+Demonstrations were called for by parliamentary opposition parties, which include the Socialist Party and the Unity for Human Rights Party.
 The public outcry resulted in the resignation of the deputy prime minister.
 On 21 January, a protest in Tirana led to the killings of three demonstrators by the Republican Guard during a rally in front of Prime Minister Sali Berisha office, while fourth person died several days later.

 Parliamentary elections were held in Albania on 23 June 2013.
 The result was a victory for the Alliance for a European Albania led by the Socialist Party and its leader, Edi Rama.
-Incumbent Prime Minister Sali Berisha of the Democratic Party-led Alliance for Employment, Prosperity and Integration conceded defeat on 26 June, widely viewed as a sign of growing democratic maturity in Albania.
+Incumbent prime minister Sali Berisha of the Democratic Party-led Alliance for Employment, Prosperity and Integration conceded defeat on 26 June, widely viewed as a sign of growing democratic maturity in Albania.

 The 2017 Albanian opposition protests were a series of anti-government protests, largely in Tirana, which centered around government corruption, the illicit drug situation in Albania, fear of electoral fraud in the parliamentary elections, and alleged manipulation of the voting process by the Socialist government.
 They were followed by the 2019 protests calling for the cancellation of the 2019 Albanian local elections, fresh elections, resignation of prime minister Edi Rama and his entire cabinet and the installation of a new technocrat government.